ekmungai/journey/README.md

 # sync the database
 await journey.Update();
 ```
 This will sync the database to the highest version available in the `versionsDirectory`.
-If you'd like to migrate up/down to a specific version, you can provide the target version number to the update function.
+If you'd like to migrate up/rollback down to a specific version, you can provide the target version number to the update function.

 ```c#
 await journey.Update(versionNumber);
 ```
 #### Logging
-By default, journey logs messages to the console using its internal logger.
+By default, journey logs messages to the console using its internal logger which simply writes to the console.
 You can provide a custom logger by calling the `UseSerilogLogging` and `UseMicrosoftLogging` methods just before calling the update method.
 ```c#
 # use a pre initialized serilog logger
 journey.UseSerilogLogging(logger);